NeoVand/Sankey/README.md

 ## Data Sources

-This application uses the SEC's EDGAR API to fetch financial data.
+This application primarily uses the SEC's EDGAR API to fetch financial data.
 All data is publicly available through the SEC's website.
 Please be aware of the SEC's [fair access](https://www.sec.gov/developer) rules when using this application.

+### Company Data

+For the company search functionality, the application includes a static `company_tickers.json` file with information about top companies.
+This approach is used to avoid CORS issues when deployed to GitHub Pages.
+The file includes:

+- Basic information for 30+ major companies (Apple, Microsoft, Google, etc.)
+- CIK identifiers that link to SEC filing data
+- Ticker symbols and company names

+To update the company list in the future:
+1. Download the latest `company_tickers.json` from the SEC website
+2. Process it to ensure CORS compatibility
+3. Place it in the `public` directory
+4. Redeploy the application

 ## License